marcio777/cadmus/src/en/Chapter-I/Part VII: Loops.md

 ```

 Notice here that we must change 10 to 9, as if we keep it as 10, once n becomes 11 the piece of code will be run and then the program will check to see if the condition is met.

-#### Ex 7 (Computer Science)
-Write a program, that uses a do loop to prompt the user for a number, checks whether it's a number, and repeats until it is actually a number.

 ## Array loops